ninabarzh/broomstick/content/posts/ice-legal-chain.md

 The United States Immigration and Customs Enforcement agency (ICE), far from being an unfortunate bureaucratic misstep, represents a meticulous continuation of state-sanctioned racial subjugation.
-The organisation does not merely enforce immigration law; it embodies the operational logic of a system built—quite literally—on unpaid labour, racial hierarchy, and legally sanctioned cruelty.
+The organisation does not merely enforce immigration law; it embodies the operational logic of a system built, quite literally, on unpaid labour, racial hierarchy, and legally sanctioned cruelty.

 This article serves as a follow-up to [ICE: The shadow of unchecked power]({{< relref "posts/ice.md" >}}), moving